Gatehouse Satcom Kicks Off New ESA Project: Flight Path Emulator

 System Architecture and Features

 To achieve the goal of a realistic yet simplified method of testing, the architecture is intended to support emulation of the BGAN radio frequency (RF) interface by emulating the physical layer and the entire BGAN Radio Access Network and Core Network.
-This way on-air testing is transformed to on-bench testing using a digital twin.
-The emulation is implemented using a physical layer tester and BGAN network emulator implementing the protocol layers and supporting an interface allowing data exchange to an IP network interface.
+This transforms on-air testing into on-bench testing using a digital twin.
+The emulation is implemented using a physical layer tester and BGAN network emulator that implement the protocol layers and support an interface allowing data exchange to an IP network interface.

 Benefits